Grundlefleck/gh-pages-blog/_posts/2013-06-23-using-scala-will-make-you-less-productive.md

 So... in conclusion.
 Scala will make you less productive, for some period of time, and if you do get more productive in it, it probably won't matter that much anyway.

-Told you the conclusion would be dissapointing.
+Told you the conclusion would be disappointing.